s-c-p/request-to-icici-uhrjksb493/publish.md

 ### Why not paying EMIs

-I am victim of (please note the bullent points are not numbered since they affect each other, and ordering doesn't make sense):
+I am victim of (please note the bullet points are not numbered since they affect each other, and ordering doesn't make sense):

  * illegal lay off (social discrimination) (TODO #later) which left me in a mental **and** legal state that prevents me from getting a white collar job
  * illegal salary denial the same company that did the above (missed raises can't be proven here, but will be included in above evidence, and they didn't give 2 months salary but filed 26AS otherwise TODO)